 I felt safe in Vietnam, but like every county in the world, you do need to be cautious.
 One of the biggest problems in Vietnam is theft which often happens in the street.
 Normally the perpetrator is on a motorbike and will snatch your belongings; phone, purse, wallet etc. out of your hand as they drive by.
 One poor girl I met had her crossbody bag snatched as she was walking, but the strap didn’t break and she was dragged as the bike drove away.
 After hearing that story I made sure to have my cross body bag facing away from the street, and tried to walk closer to the buildings and storefronts rather than by the curb.
 I also made sure to keep my cell phone in my bag as much as possible and instead relied on a paper map.

-Must-Have Items for Vietnam
+Must-Have Items for 2 Weeks in Vietnam

 - A reusable water bottle: Tap water is not safe to drink in Vietnam, but you can help cut down on costs of bottled water by buying one of the big jugs that you can keep in your room and refill your bottle from that.